ankit00010/Team-Management/README.md

 ### Team Creation

-1. Navigate to the "Teams" section.
-2. Click on the "Create Team" button.
+1. Click on the "Create Team" button.
-3. Assign a team name and add users to the team.
+2. Assign a team name and add users to the team.

 ### Search and Filter